Louise Haigh: Resignation

-On 28 November 2024, it emerged that Haigh had pleaded guilty to fraud by false representation relating to misleading police in 2014.
+On 28 November 2024, it became public that Haigh had pleaded guilty to fraud by false representation relating to misleading police in 2014.
 In a statement, Haigh said that she had been mugged on a night out in 2013 whilst working as a public policy manager for the insurer Aviva.
 She said that she had given the police a list of items that she thought were missing from her handbag, which wrongly included her mobile work phone supplied by Aviva.
-She was issued with a new phone by her employer, but Haigh said she later discovered her old phone in a drawer which she switched on.
-Haigh said that this signal was picked up on by Aviva and they alerted it to the police, who called in Haigh for police questioning to make a statement.
-During the interview with the police, Haigh said that her solicitor had advised her "not to comment", and she did not respond to questions about the use of the phone when approached for comment.
+She was issued with a new phone by her employer, but Haigh said she later discovered the old phone in a drawer and switched it on.
+Haigh said that this signal was picked up by Aviva, who informed the police, prompting them to call Haigh in for questioning.
+During her police interview, Haigh said that her solicitor had advised her not to comment, and she did not respond to questions about the use of the phone when approached for comment.
 A case file was sent to the Crown Prosecution Service and she was charged with fraud by false representation.
 Six months before she was elected as an MP at the 2015 general election in November 2014, Haigh pleaded guilty when she appeared at the Camberwell Green magistrates' court, and received a conditional discharge.

-Starmer spoke to Haigh on the night of 28 November and said that it would be better for her and the government if she stood down; Haigh agreed and subsequently resigned as Transport Secretary that night.
+Starmer spoke to Haigh on the night of 28 November and said that it would be better for her and the government if she stood down; Haigh agreed and resigned as Transport Secretary that night.
 The Prime Minister's spokesperson said in a briefing with reporters on 29 November that Starmer accepted Haigh's resignation following "further information emerging".
 In a letter to Starmer, Haigh stated that whilst she was "totally committed to our political project," she believed it would be best served supporting him from "outside government".
 Haigh also said that the issue would "inevitably be a distraction" from delivering on the work and policies of the government, but said she took "pride" in what they had done.
 In response, Starmer said that Haigh had made "huge strides" as Transport Secretary, and that she still had a "huge contribution to make in the future".
 She was succeeded as Transport Secretary by Heidi Alexander.
+The New Statesman later reported that Starmer and his team knew about the historical conviction before she was appointed Transport Secretary.